RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 I am not taking off points for the mac change since it an OS-level limitation.

-# SawStudio Notes

-## SAWStudio VST

-SAWstudio's VST rating reflects that it _only_ supports 32-bit VSTs currently.

 # Support Me!

 This post took 100s of hours (literally months of man hours) to research, program, write and edit.
 If you appreciate the information presented then <a href="/DonateNow/">please consider joining patreon or donating!</a>